The 2025 Precision Intent Whitepaper is here

 Effort is important.
 But without timing, even the hardest-working CS teams are reactive instead of proactive.

-• You invest in “customer health scores,” but they lag weeks behind reality.
+You can monitor health scores… but they often lag weeks behind real behaviour.

 The Cost of Late Signals: Churn, Renewals, and Missed Expansion